Enabel/user-bundle/README.md

 The bundle aims to help with user management, including:

-- Forms (Login, reset, register)
+- Forms (Login, SSO Azure)
-- Utilities
+- Commands to generate, promote and demote users
-- Validators: PasswordStrength, Recaptcha, Slug
+- A EasyAdmin interface to manage users

 ## Installation & usage